Readmission to Drexel University

 What Is Readmission?

 Readmission is the process for previously enrolled Drexel students who have inactive status and did not earn a degree to re-enroll at the University.
 If your record has been inactivated due to withdrawal from the University or registration inactivity for four consecutive quarters or three consecutive semesters, you will need to be readmitted to your program in order to continue your education at Drexel.
 You cannot be granted readmission to a degree program from which you have already graduated.

-Effective for the 2018–2019 academic year, students must submit an application for readmission through the Office of Admissions.
-The Admissions Committee will review all applications for readmission to Drexel, with established criteria of the academic programs.
+Effective since the 2018–2019 academic year, students must submit an application for readmission through the Office of Admissions.

 Do I Need to Be Readmitted to Drexel?

 If you meet any of the following criteria, you must apply for readmission to Drexel:

 - If you have not registered or been enrolled for four or more consecutive quarters or three or more consecutive semesters (one full academic year), including summer terms.

 - If you officially withdrew from the University.
 (Students who have officially withdrawn after the add/drop period of their first term and are looking to re-enroll at their previous level must sit out one term before returning to the University.)